 The best mini PC for Home Assistant for most people is the GMKtec G3 Plus.
 It is the strongest balance of low-power hardware, practical expansion, sensible pricing, and real Home Assistant fit.
 It is not flashy, and that is exactly why it works so well.

-The easiest mistake to make is buying by benchmark instead of buying by job.
-A great Home Assistant machine is usually the one that is stable, SSD-backed, quiet enough, low-power, and not constantly asking for workarounds.
+The easiest mistake to make is buying by product title instead of buying by job.
+A great Home Assistant machine is usually the one that is stable, SSD-backed, low-power, and easy to live with, not the one with the most dramatic marketing language.

 FAQ